Carlos-Sotop/AI-Reflexive-Architectures/Reflexive AI: A Framework for Layered In.md

 ---

-Closing Note
+## Closing Note

-This structure makes it possible for AI systems not just to reason, but to evaluate their own reasoning process, and update the tools with which they reflect.
+This structure enables AI systems not just to reason, but to evaluate their own reasoning process — and update the very tools they use to reflect.
 Every layer is editable.
-Every insight is testable based on user interactions.
+Every insight is testable based on outcomes and feedback.

-In this framework, reflexivity isn’t recursion, it’s distributed governance.
-Intelligence emerges not from depth alone, but from how governance and responsibility is layered across different agents.
+In this framework, reflexivity isn’t recursion — it’s distributed governance.
+Intelligence emerges not from depth alone, but from how governance and responsibility are layered across agents.